 Hyperthyroidism is a hormonal disorder, a condition where the thyroid gland produces too much thyroid hormones, namely T3, T4.
-Around 1.2 percent of people in the United States have an overactive thyroid gland and women’s are at higher risk compared to men .
+Around 1.2 percent of people in the United States have an overactive thyroid gland and women are at higher risk compared to men.

 Also Read: Hypothyroidism

-Hyperthyroidism is caused by a over production of a hormone by the thyroid gland.
-There are variety of factors behind the causes, but it is most commonly caused by an auto-immune disorder called Graves’ Disease.
+Hyperthyroidism is caused by an overproduction of a hormone by the thyroid gland.
+There are a variety of factors behind the causes, but it is most commonly caused by an auto-immune disorder called Graves’ Disease.
 Hyperthyroidism symptoms mimic the symptoms of other diseases, hence it can be rather hard to effectively diagnose the disease.

 Also Refer:Endocrine gland

 - Difficulty sleeping.

 - Enlarged thyroid, in the form of swelling in the neck.

 - Heart Palpitation (The feeling of the heart skipping/adding a beat)

 These are some of the hyperthyroidism symptoms which are characteristic of the disease.
 Usually, treatments include radioactive iodine, medications in the form of anti thyroid agents, or surgery as a last resort.
 There is no complete cure for the hormonal disorder, but there are many medications available to control the synthesis of hormones by the respective endocrine glands.

 Also Read: Endocrine Glands And Hormones